Check the status of CVEs. Learn More.

 Only Ubuntu users paying for Ubuntu Pro, a relatively expensive and comprehensive support package, will continue to receive security updates for another five years – thanks to the included extended security maintenance, after which support under Ubuntu Pro also ends.

-Ubuntu release 18.04 (Bionic Beaver) is now at the point in the Ubuntu release cycle where standard support will soon be suspended.
+Ubuntu release 18.04 (Bionic Beaver) is now at the point in the Ubuntu release cycle where standard support has been suspended.

 Our Linux security specialists can answer any questions you may have about protecting your Ubuntu systems - or any other Linux distribution you're running on

-In the case of Ubuntu 18.04 LTS, the free support window ends June 2023 when Ubuntu users will no longer receive patches for critical security vulnerabilities – unless they choose to pay for Ubuntu Pro, which comes at a substantial cost.
-For many users, this essentially means Ubuntu 18.04 Bionic Beaver machines reach end of life in June 2023.
+In the case of Ubuntu 18.04 LTS, the free support window ended in June 2023 when Ubuntu users stopped receiving patches for critical security vulnerabilities – unless they chose to pay for Ubuntu Pro, which comes at a substantial cost.
+For many users, this essentially means Ubuntu 18.04 Bionic Beaver machines reached end of life in June 2023.

-If you’re using Ubuntu 18.04, you need to upgrade to Ubuntu release 20.04 LTS or another distribution as soon as you can, but, as always, rushing a migration is never a good idea.
-Instead, consider using TuxCare’s Extended Lifecycle Support for Ubuntu 18.04, which will give you the time you need to upgrade to Ubuntu 20.04.
+If you’re using Ubuntu 18.04, you need to upgrade to Ubuntu release 20.04 LTS or another distribution as soon as you can to receive security support.
+To keep your systems secure in the meantime, consider using TuxCare’s Extended Lifecycle Support for Ubuntu 18.04, which will give you the time you need to upgrade to Ubuntu 20.04.

-Yes, and – until June 2023 – nothing will change.
-After that, any Ubuntu 18.04 machines not switched to a newer version of Ubuntu will lose free support from the Ubuntu team.
+After June 2023, any Ubuntu 18.04 machines not switched to a newer version of Ubuntu will lose free support from the Ubuntu team.
 Servers using Ubuntu 18.04 will continue to work, but the Linux kernel will be vulnerable to threats that emerge after 31 May 2023 because there are no ongoing security updates.

-With no vendor security updates forthcoming after 31 May 2023, it’s critical that Ubuntu 18.04 users plan to migrate – or find a partner to extend support until they’re ready to migrate.
+With no vendor security updates forthcoming after 31 May 2023, it’s critical that Ubuntu 18.04 users migrate – or find a partner to extend support until they’re ready to migrate.

 Ubuntu Pro is one of the alternatives, but the price is relatively high, which is not ideal if all you need is patching.
-TuxCare offers Extended Lifecycle Support that is much more affordable than Ubuntu Pro: at just $102 per instance, you can start protecting Ubuntu 18.04 machines right now.
+TuxCare offers Extended Lifecycle Support that is much more affordable than Ubuntu Pro.

 Ubuntu 20.04 LTS released on April 23, 2020, which is called Focal Fossa, and still has several years of ongoing support left with free standard support security updates through April 2025.
 You have the option to pay for Ubuntu Pro extended security maintenance through 2030.
 However, in 2024, you should start planning for a migration for when the next LTS version is released, so that you’re not forced to migrate in a rush.

 Ubuntu 18.04.1 LTS Bionic Beaver was released on April 26, 2018, in line with the usual Ubuntu release schedule.
-At release, Ubuntu’s standard support started and you continue to receive security updates for Bionic Beaver right through June 2023.
+At release, Ubuntu’s standard support started and continued to receive security updates for Bionic Beaver right through June 2023.

 The next LTS versions of Ubuntu, Ubuntu 20.04 Focal Fossa and Ubuntu 22.04 Jammy Jellyfish, were released on April 23, 2020 and April 21, 2022 respectively.